frankosorio4/API-node-mongo/README.md

-# Alura_back_mongo API
+# Api-node-mongo

-Alura_back_mongo is a simple backend API that allows saving specific information provided for the front end in a Mongo database(https://www.mongodb.com/).
+_Api-node-mongo_ is a simple backend API that allows saving specific information provided for the front end in a [Mongo](https://www.mongodb.com/) database.
 This project uses the Gemini AI to dynamically add an image description when saved in the database.
-This project was performed as an activity of the Alura platform.
+This project was performed as an activity of the [Alura](https://www.alura.com.br) platform.

 ## Technologies